jakintosh/coalescent-computer-protocol/protocols/coda.md

 # Coda Protocol

 The `Coda Protocol` is a set of binary representations and procedures for storing and transmitting ***co***alescent ***da***ta.
-It is similar to binary serialization formats like CBOR, DER, and MessagePack, but is slightly more opinionated about what you are doing with.
-The protocol is designed to provide a foundational data layer for the Coalescent Computer, which is a networked computing environment built to replace the World Wide Web.
-In the context of the Coalescent Computer, coda it is not just a serialization format, but also the ***virtual file system***.
-As such, the protocol must be capable of supporting any possible data type, and must be flexible enough to be adapted for speed and size constraints in many different storage and networking environments.
+It is similar to binary serialization formats like CBOR, and MessagePack, but is concerned with more than just data on the wire; it is more easily comparable to something like ASN.1.
+The protocol is designed to provide a foundational data layer for the Coalescent Computer, which is a networked computing environment intended to replace the World Wide Web.
+In the context of the Coalescent Computer, `Coda` is not just a serialization format, but also the native data language; it serves as the canocial format for data as it travels from storage, across the wire, and into program memory.
+As such, the protocol must be capable of supporting any possible data, and must be flexible enough to be adapted for speed and size constraints in many different storage and networking environments.

 ## What is Coalescent Data?